C2C CTF Writeups

 # Step 3: Dissolve our 1 crystal

-# i should have 1 crystal which owns the ENTIRE pot
+# We should have 1 crystal which owns the ENTIRE pot

 my_crystals = nexus.functions.crystalBalance(account.address).call()